top of page

 Lyra Belacqua/Silvertongue

 There’s an essay to be written about the translation of child characters to screen from books.
 Much more than with adult characters, there’s a vast gulf between what child characters are and how they operate across the two forms.
 The fundamental difference is that on the page, the child is wholly the creation of an adult author’s mind.
 Informed by memories of their own childhood and observation of current children, sure, but ultimately an avatar of an adult authorship.
-There’s huge variation in how ‘authentic’ the author even intends to be, what the intent of using a child protagonist is in their story.
+There’s huge variation in how ‘authentic’ the author even intends to be, what the intent of using a child protagonist is in their story is.

 Meanwhile in live-action film and TV, children are played by actual children.